 1. Use energy-efficient appliances

-One of the best ways to go green is to invest in energy-saving lighting, appliances, and systems.
+One of the best ways to get sustainable vacation rentals is to invest in energy-saving lighting, appliances, and systems.
 Use LED light bulbs, consider installing a solar power system, and systematically choose larger appliances like refrigerators, air conditioners, heaters, washing machines, and dishwashers with low energy usage.